desmodev/desmodev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I provide professional proofreading and copyediting services to HDR students and academics.
+I provide professional proofreading and copy-editing services to HDR students and academics.

 I have been involved in many aspects of publishing and media production, including proofreading, copy-editing, news sub-editing, archives development, and photographic and video production.
-My doctoral study focused on research methods in visual ethnography and post/subcultural theory.
-I have postgraduate qualifications in ethics and legal studies with a media focus.
+My doctoral study focused on research methods in visual ethnography and post/subcultural theory, and my masters research was in the area of ethics and legal studies with a media focus.

 Contact me via [email](mailto:des@desdev.au) or [phone](tel:+:0421733892) to discuss your thesis requirements.